Business Rebate FAQs

 To become an OPPD Trade Ally follow these steps:

-The Trade Ally Application must be renewed each year.
+- Attend FREE Trade Ally training.
+Training must be renewed annually.

 Trade Ally Specific: What is the benefit of being a Trade Ally?